User Stories Applied |

 But instead of shouting in the streets, Cohn ventures inside the requirements literature, and reflects in a fresh and practical way on what is good and not so good in the tradition.
 First to go is vague talk of "elicitation" or "capture" (several well-known books are criticised at this point): requirements don't run about by themselves, nor are they waiting fully-formed inside people's heads just to be elicited.
 The Robertsons' "trawling" is however taken up with enthusiasm: you won't catch all the requirements in one trawl, so the process is inevitably iterative -- which chimes well with the agile theme.
 We may argue that we knew it was iterative already, but far too many projects were not; and it is really welcome to see the Agile community engaging with the ongoing debate.
 However, Chapter 12 of Cohn also attacks traditional IEEE 830-style requirements as

-"tedious, error-prone, and very time-consuming"
+"tedious, error-prone, and very time-consuming"and

-so Cohn certainly hasn't become all soft and fluffy about requirements just yet.
+"quite frankly, boring to read",so Cohn certainly hasn't become all soft and fluffy about requirements just yet.

 Lavi and Kudish have been working on and with their method since 1980, initially in the aerospace industry but with a substantial backing in research.
 That both David Harel (inventor of the State Chart) and Mike Mannion (a pioneer of software engineering for product lines) liked the book enough to write cover blurbs was a futher clue that the contents would prove more appealing than the noun-heavy, acronym-laden title.